-The No. 1 customer complaint about call centers on Twitter is long hold times.
+The No. 1 customer complaint about contact centers on Twitter is long hold times.
 In fact, a Forrester report finds that valuing customers’ time is the most influential thing you can do to create greater customer satisfaction.

 The ability to handle peaks and valleys in call volume is essential to achieving reasonable hold times.
 However, traditionally structured customer service organizations, such as those with full-time, 9-to-5 employees, struggle to keep up when call volumes are higher than expected.

 An “on-demand” workforce can scale as much as three times the number of agents in just hours.
 By making an on-demand, flexible workforce part of the customer service mix, you can ensure you have enough high-performing agents available to respond to customers in a timely manner during peak times.

 Select agents for skills, not just geographic availability

 A key trend in customer service is automation, which enables businesses to deliver service affordably and effectively, especially for simpler, repetitive service tasks.
 Gartner predicts that by 2020, 85% of customer relationships will be automated, with technology replacing automated, routine jobs.

 But for unique, high-touch interactions, you need skilled workers with empathy and friendliness, who build trust and credibility through their use of local language, cultural proficiency and superior product knowledge.

 Where do you find people with these skills?
 Through internet connectivity, companies can reach far-flung, flexible workers at scale and use them as on-demand workforces.
 And with no geographical limitations to hiring, a flexible workforce enables you to select a higher-caliber agent.
 Many of these agents are former professionals who are now stay-at-home parents, caregivers, retired, working with a disability, or live in rural America where job opportunities are not as abundant.